 18 Jul Shoulder pain and treatment

-Shoulder pain discussed by local specialists Damian Clark (knee surgeon, NBT), Iain Packham (shoulder surgeon, NBT) and Hyunkee Kim (GP, Eastville Medical Centre).
+Shoulder pain and treatment discussed by local specialists Damian Clark (knee surgeon, NBT), Iain Packham (shoulder surgeon, NBT) and Hyunkee Kim (GP, Eastville Medical Centre).

 What are the best shoulder pain examinations that GPs can do?